getfjell/registry/docs/README.md

 The documentation site automatically reflects changes to the main README.md file.
 To update the site itself:

 1. Make changes to the React components in `src/`
-2. Test locally with `pnpm run dev`
+2. Test locally with `npm run dev`
 3. Commit your changes
 4. The site will automatically deploy via GitHub Actions